-Korcula Old Town – a medieval walled town positioned on a oval-shaped swelling of land pointing deep into Peljesac Channel.
+Korcula Old Town – a medieval walled town positioned on an oval-shaped swelling of land pointing deep into Peljesac Channel.
 The city itself is grooved with a succession of narrow streets that branch off the spine of the main street like the fish bone.
 Walk around the old town is a must if visiting Korcula..more info

-Korcula Town Walls – Due to it strategic location in this part of the Adriatic, Korcula Old Town was surrounded by high walls and towers from the its early beginnings.
+Korcula Town Walls – Due to its strategic location in this part of the Adriatic, Korcula Old Town was surrounded by high walls and towers from its early beginnings.
 Situated on a small peninsula the town is still surrounded by 14th century thick stone walls and towers that were built in medieval times for defence against passing-by enemies.
 Large sequences of defensive walls structures still dominate the Old town..more info

-There are two medieval city gates to the Old Town, the gate entering the town from the sea side, located on the western port of Korcula (Riva) and another one from the mainland side, entering the Old town on the southern side of the walls near the downtown’s main square Plokata:
+There are two medieval city gates to the Old Town, the gate entering the town from the seaside, located on the western port of Korcula (Riva) and another one from the mainland side, entering the Old town on the southern side of the walls near the downtown’s main square Plokata:

 There are eight fortresses/towers still remaining in Korcula to be seen by visitor, dotted around the Old town and one on the hill above – starting from north-west they are Zakerjan Tower, Kanavelic Tower, Sea Gate Tower, Small Governor’s Tower, Large Governor’s Tower, Revelin Tower, Tower of All Saints.
 Outside the town is Forteca – Fort Wellington.